bonitasoft/bonita-doc/md/what-is-bonita.md

 ![Bonita Studio architecture](images/getting-started-tutorial/what-is-bonita/architecture-bonita-studio.png)<!--{.img-responsive .img-thumbnail}-->

-Bonita Studio provides everything you need to develop and build a Bonita application.
-Bonita Studio is a desktop application built on Eclipse.
+Bonita Studio contains all the elements needed to develop and compile a Bonita application.
+It is a graphical environment for creating processes, applications, data models, and users views (pages and forms).
+It contains three major design tools:

+* the whiteboard, for drawing a process flow diagram and defining the detail of steps, transitions, decision points and other process elements
+* the Development menu, to extend the Studio capabilities and create your data models
+* the UI Designer, which is used to create application pages and process forms

 It provides:
 - capabilities to model BPMN (Business Process Modeling Notation) processes